-What is Frogging in Crochet?
+Frogging in Crochet

 Frog is a word that can be used as a verb.
 In this sense, "to frog" means "to rip out stitches."
-When used this way, the word is slang, and it is also a play on words.
+When used this way, the word is slang and it is also a play on words.
 It pays tribute to our amphibious friends, the frogs, and their choruses of "ribbit, ribbit, ribbit".
-When you discover a mistake in your crochet work, you rip it, rip it, rip it – hence, you frog it.
+When you discover a mistake in your crochet work, you rip it, rip it, rip it.
+So, you frog it.

 Why Do You Frog Crochet?

 There are a couple of reasons that you might frog your crochet work.
 The main one is to repair errors but a secondary reason is to reclaim yarn from a project you don't want anymore.

 Frogging to Repair Errors

 The most common reason to frog crochet to go back and fix a mistake.
 How often you frog depends on what kind of a crafter you are.
 If you are a perfectionist in your work, then you may frog crochet often in order to get each stitch looking perfect.
 If you are more about the process than the end product, you might sometimes leave mistakes in your work and frog less.
 Beginners usually have to frog more often than more experienced crocheters.
 Either way, there will certainly be times that you see a major mistake in your stitching and you need to fix it to move forward.

 Another reason that many crafters frog their work is because they want to reclaim the yarn from one project to use in another project.
 For example: